-The Town Commission increased by resolution the budget for revenues and expenditures one time by Resolution No. 18-015.
-This adjustment for \$215,972 was to account for the increase in building permit inspection revenue and expenditure with the City of Delray Beach which contractually performs the Town of Gulf Stream's building inspections.
+The Town Commission increased by resolution the budget for revenues and expenditures one time by Resolution No. 19-13.
+This adjustment for \$217,696 was to account for the increase in building permit inspection revenue and expenditure with the City of Delray Beach which contractually performs the Town of Gulf Stream's building inspections.

 The Town Commission has made it a budget priority to increase the Fund Balance.
-After years of intensive legal battles over public record requests, the Town's Fund Balance was severely depleted around 2014.
+The Town's Fund Balance was severely depleted around 2014 due to ongoing legal battles.
 Since then, the Commission has deemed it proper and appropriate to take necessary measures to restore the Town's Fund Balance.
 Now that the Fund Balance is at appropriate levels again, the Commission intends to use the accrued funds to fund the adopted 10 Year Capital Improvement Plan.
-Items included in the 10 Year CIP are water infrastructure repairs and replacement, road repairs, smart meters and street lighting.
+Items included in the 10 Year CIP are water infrastructure repairs and replacement, road repairs, smart meters, improved storm drainage and street lighting.
+It is the Town's wish to repair and replace the Town's infrastructure without the need of issuing debt.